fcenciarelli/ArduinoSnakeGame/README.md

 Francesco Cenciarelli & Alex Sim Wei Shi

+This is a second year project for the arduino module of the course

 -->Addition of gyroscope controller to set snake position by adding a new function that obtains inputs from the gy-521 and filters it.